stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

-It is possible that web services will support server side filtering of event streams, which can reduce the number of wake ups required on ThingEngine if the rule is also going to filter out the data.
+It is possible that web services will support server side filtering of event streams, which can reduce the number of wake ups required on ThingSystem if the rule is also going to filter out the data.

 To address some of those cases, rules that invoke a trigger with a constant value will see those values propagated to the params argument